Interior and Exterior Architectural Features

-On occasion, the rotunda serves as a ceremonial space, but more frequently, it serves as the main orientation space for the hundreds of visitors who explore the Capitol each day.
+The rotunda occasionally serves as a ceremonial space, but more frequently acts as the main orientation space for the hundreds of visitors who explore the Capitol each day.
 Here, while visitors snap photos and sign up for tours, legislative staffers, lawmakers, reporters, and museum employees help carry out and document the work of state government.

 A visitor’s first glimpse of the rotunda is usually from the first floor.
-Standing on flooring of Belgium black and Vermont white marble tiles arranged in a checkerboard pattern, visitors are surrounded by decorative murals.
-These murals feature design motifs of swirling foliage, urns, and stylized griffins, a mythical animal with the head of a lion and a body of an eagle.
-Artists first painted these murals on canvas, after which workers permanently attached them to the plaster walls.
+Standing on Belgium black and Vermont white marble tiles arranged in a checkerboard pattern, visitors are surrounded by decorative murals.
+These murals feature design motifs of swirling foliage, urns, and stylized griffins, a mythical animal with the head of a lion and the body of an eagle.
+Artists first painted these murals on canvas before workers permanently attached them to the plaster walls.
 Separating these murals are four barreled niches featuring faux marbleized paint.
-Inside the niches are urns, which, on occasion, hold fresh-cut flower arrangements.
+Inside the niches are urns, which sometimes hold fresh-cut flower arrangements or seasonal decorations.

-From the second floor, visitors have an unobstructed view of the interior ornamentation of the inner dome.
-Here visitors cannot help but find their eyes drawn upward in wonderment.
+From the rotunda, visitors have an unobstructed view of the interior ornamentation of the inner dome.
 The rotunda rises nearly 100 feet from a circular walk on the second floor to the oculus, a large window located at the apex of the dome.
 Sixteen windows, each surrounded by eight light bulbs, shed light on the great domed space.
 The ornamentation of the dome includes bands of cast iron, plaster, and painted canvas.
 Like the rest of the building, the rotunda ornamentation features design motifs common to neoclassical architecture, including columns with Corinthian capitals, egg and dart moldings, and festoons featuring cornucopias and fruit.

 While a rotunda is a feature of nearly every state capitol in the United States, the California State Capitol rotunda is by no means generic.
 In fact, perhaps the most impressive decorations in the rotunda are those related the California’s state symbols.
-A band of cast iron grizzly bears looks down on visitors and stylized versions of Minerva, the Roman goddess who is featured on the Great Seal of California, set atop the arched openings that lead into the second floor rotunda walkways.
-Such California specific ornamentation exists throughout the rest of the building.
+A band of cast iron grizzly bears looks down on visitors and stylized versions of Minerva, the Roman goddess who is featured on the Great Seal of California, sit atop the arched openings that lead into the second floor rotunda walkways.
+California-specific ornamentation exists throughout the rest of the building.

-What visitors cannot see is the fact that directly above the oculus is a circular metal staircase that extends another 90 feet to the cupola, a small open space located on top of the Capitol’s outer dome.
+Visitors cannot see the circular metal staircase that extends another 90 feet above the oculus to the cupola, a small open space located on top of the Capitol’s outer dome.